EthanBrown-Economics/EthanBrown-Economics/README.md

 Welcome to my GitHub profile!

-I'm Ethan Brown, an MA Economics student.
+I'm Ethan Brown, an MA Economics student at the University of Tennessee.

 I'm interested in applied microeconomics and data analysis — I enjoy digging into data to understand how markets and people actually behave, and building the tools to do that well.